 About the drive from Te Anau to Milford Sound

-The drive from Te Anau to Milford Sound is a 118-kilometer journey (73 miles) that takes 1.5 hours without stopping.
-With that said, most people will take between 3 to 8 hours if they truly want to explore some of the best attractions on the way.
+The drive from Te Anau to Milford Sound is a 118-kilometer (73-mile) journey that takes around 1.5 hours without stopping.
+However, I’d say it would take you between 3 and 8 hours if you truly want to explore some of the best attractions on the way.

-If you have one of the later cruises booked, say around 3 pm, then this is a great option.
+If you have one of the later cruises booked, say around 3 pm, then this is a great pick.
 Although a long day, you can drive back to Te Anau afterward or stay in Milford Sound at the Milford Sound Lodge.

-Both road trips give visitors a great taste of this journey and deciding what you’ll do simply comes down to personal preference and the amount of time you have.
+Both road trips give visitors a great taste of this journey, and deciding what you’ll do simply comes down to personal preference and the amount of time you have.

 Another important factor to consider when driving from Te Anau to Milford Sound is the weather.
 During winter, this trip can take much longer due to poor road conditions.
-Also, in spring, occasional heavy rains fall slips can happen and close the road completely.
+Also, in spring, occasional heavy rainfall slips can happen and close the road completely.
 It’s important to also have a plan B and have some extra time on your hands when traveling during these seasons.

 Te Anau to Milford Sound FAQs

-Best Stops Between Te Anau and Milford Sound
+19 Best Stops Between Te Anau and Milford Sound

-1. Lake Te Anau Viewpoint
+2. Lake Te Anau Viewpoint

-Only a 5-minute detour from the main road out of Te Anau is a beautiful lookout called Lake Te Anau Lions Lookout.
+Just a 5-minute detour from the main road out of Te Anau, you’ll find a beautiful lookout called Lake Te Anau Lions Lookout.
 On a clear day, this viewpoint offers a great 360-degree vantage point over the town of Te Anau, Lake Te Anau, as well as the Southern Alps.

-2. Lake Mistletoe Walking Track
+3. Lake Mistletoe Walking Track

 What you won’t find on this trail are any epic mountain views, but because of its accessibility and the fact the other hikes on this list are much harder, I included it for those without much hiking experience.